ANNUAL DISCLOSURE OF CRIME STATISTICS

 If an emergency incident requires the notification of the larger community, the information will be sent through the internet and local media sources.

-The campus is open 7:45am-7:00 pm Monday-Thursday and 7:45am-4:00 pm on Fridays.
+The campus is open 7:45am-7:00 pm Monday-Thursday.
 The student entrance located on Van Buren Street is open from 7:45am to 3:00pm Monday through Friday.
 Students are required to use this entrance during these hours.
 Campus hours can be extended for special events or by written permission of the Academic Dean.
-Student may use the Michigan Avenue entrance and elevators after 3:00 pm.
+Students may use the Michigan Avenue entrance and elevators after 3:00 pm.
 Access to campus is limited to Academy employees, students and invited guests.
 Visitors are required to enter through the 3rd floor entrance and sign in at the front desk.

 CAMPUS POLICE AUTHORITY AND JURISDICTION